 How to choose the best running shoe for your feet?

 How to choose the best running shoes for your type of feet?
 Here are some tips for you to refer:

 - ask a podiatrist’s idea.
-Being a foot doctor, a podiatrist can tell you know about severity of your condition and may suggest the best sneakers for flat feet.
+Being a foot doctor, a podiatrist can tell you know about the severity of your condition and may suggest the best sneakers for flat feet.

-- Read running shoes reviews.
+- Read running shoe reviews.
 Product reviews are written by actual users who have used flat foot running shoes.
 But don’t just look for reviews that sing praises about the products.
 Look for honest reviews that include user ratings and pros and cons.

 - Ask your friends or people around you.
-Do you know people who have similar condition like you?
+Do you know people who have a similar condition like you?
 Ask them the types of their sneakers for flat feet and then look them up online.

 Most good running shoes for flat feet will cost over 100 dollars.
-Cheaper alternatives are available, but do not always expect them to perform equally to those that cost a bit more.
+Cheaper alternatives are available but do not always expect them to perform equally to those that cost a bit more.
 In short, it’s always better to invest in running shoes now than to pay doctors to treat knee, foot, and hip problems later down the road.

 Q: Can I safely run with flat feet?

 A: You can run safely, and even comfortably with flat feet.
 To do so requires the appropriate footwear.
 The big factor to consider is if your running shoes provide the correct type of support.

 Q: I have flat feet and severely overpronate.
 Do any of these running shoe models offer the right support for both?